 Now of course you must be knowledgeable about the expectation and value of a truly good domain, after all you don’t want to give it away at fire sale prices.
 But you do want to sell it fairly quickly at a reasonable profit margin that you deem sufficient.
 Mine is at least 5-10x.
 But some domains may not fetch your price, and that’s okay, just sell it for lesser or save it for a rainy day, however the point I’m trying to drive home is, you must move on.
 There is an abundance of opportunities out there every day.

-You Need to Know What Premium Domains to Look For and Where to Find Them
+What Premium Domains to Look For and Where to Find Them

 There is a method to the madness though and if you are disciplined, calculated, and know what to look for, along with being persistent – you will make money, period.
 Domain flipping is a true investment, an actual asset class, exactly like real estate is.
 Internet real estate.
 Focus mostly on .COM domains.
 Think limited in supply=valuable.